delphix/dcs-for-azure-templates/dcsazure_ADLS_to_ADLS_delimited_discovery_pl/README.md

   `{"DCS_EXAMPLE_PREFIX":{"suffixes":["csv","txt","NO_EXT"]}}`)
 * `P_REDISCOVER` - This is a Bool that specifies if we should re-execute the data discovery dataflow for previously discovered files that have not had their schema modified (default `true`)
 * `P_DIRECTORIES_TO_EXCLUDE` - List of directories to be excluded from the discovered directories.
-Particulary useful, when we have many child directories that may not contain any relevant delimited files, and we want to exclude those directories from the schema discovery.
+Particularly useful, when we have many child directories that may not contain any relevant delimited files, and we want to exclude those directories from the schema discovery.
 * `P_MAX_LEVELS_TO_RECURSE` - Limit the schema discovery to the given max levels.
 This is to prevent discovery of deeply nested directories.
-The default is `5`, which is good enought to discover schemas upto 5 sub nested directories.
+The default is `5`, which is good enough to discover schemas up to 5 sub nested directories.
 * `P_STORAGE_ACCOUNT` - The name of the Azure Blob Storage account.